 and not otherwise.

-4. Election of elected members
+4. Election of elected members (Act s.
+5(1)(b))

 An election of a member or members of the Board required to be elected under section 5(1)(b) of the Act shall be held as and whenever necessary, and the Registrar or, in his absence, a person appointed by the Board shall be the returning officer at any election so held.